Early works of Vincent van Gogh: Early adulthood

-In July 1869, Van Gogh's uncle, “Cent” Van Gogh, helped him obtain a position with the art dealer Goupil & Cie in The Hague.
+In July 1869, Van Gogh's uncle, Vincent "Cent" van Gogh, helped him obtain a position with the art dealer Goupil & Cie in The Hague.
 After his training, in June 1873, Goupil transferred him to London, where he lodged at 87 Hackford Road, Brixton, and worked at Messrs.
 Goupil & Co., 17 Southampton Street.
 This was a happy time for him; he was successful at work and was, at 20, earning more than his father.
 He fell in love with his landlady's daughter, Eugénie Loyer, who rejected him.
 He was increasingly isolated and fervent about religion.
 His father and uncle sent him to Paris to work in a dealership.
 However, he became resentful at how art was treated as a commodity, a fact apparent to customers.
 On 1 April 1876, his employment was terminated.

 Van Gogh explored his interest in ministry to serve working people.
 He studied for a time in the Netherlands but his zeal and self-imposed asceticism cost him a short-term position in lay ministry.
 He became somewhat embittered and rejected the church establishment, yet found a personal spirituality that was comforting and important to him.
 By 1879, he made a shift in the direction of his life and found he could express his "love of God and man" through painting.

 In 1880 Van Gogh writes of his desire to be useful as an artist, "To try to understand the real significance of what the great artists, the serious masters, tell us in their masterpieces, that leads to God; one man wrote or told it in a book; another, in a picture."
 After having moved to Brussels Van Gogh decided to study on his own, rather than at the art academy, often in the company of Dutch artist Anthon van Rappard.
 It is at this point his brother Theo, working as an art dealer at the Paris Goupil & Cie branch, began sending him money for support, a practice that continued throughout the brothers' lives.